Creative early childhood education grows in Zambia, plans to expand

 LUSAKA, Zambia – Though students are on a break, head teacher Gertrude Chitanda is at school making sure the materials and classrooms are ready when 30 preschoolers return for the next session.
 As head teacher of Mimi’s Place, a first-of-its-kind early childhood education center, Chitanda is responsible for ensuring these young students are prepared to enter the first grade and have a good time in the process.

-Opened in February 2016, Mimi’s Place is based on a learn-though-play methodology called “The Creative Way.”
+Opened in February 2016, Mimi’s Place is based on a learn-through-play methodology called “The Creative Way.”
 Three-, four-, and five-year-olds gain skills in literacy, numeracy, reasoning as well as social skills through games, puzzles, hands-on activities and play.

 “We make it easy for the children to learn,” says Chitanda.
 “We always start with play, and then we go to learning.
 If the kids can’t learn something for a long time they get bored, so we keep them active and learning.”